-We need to let go of things that we have no control over..
+We need to let go of things that we have no control over.

 Our perfectionism plays havoc with our children's lives.

 I have spent most of my life chasing perfectionism.
-When I was young i tried to very hard to be a perfect child, to gain love and affection from mu mother.
+When I was young I tried so very hard to be a perfect child, to gain love and affection from my mother.
 Then the perfect student, and on to be the perfect mother and then the perfect wife.
 Everything I did was to a standard that no one could achieve.
 My house was perfect, my chores were done, Leaving me time to spend with my family, time for self, time to enjoy my life.
 I did well on all accounts except for the perfect marriage.
 My husband's behaviour and my volatile attitude made sure of that.
 But that didn't stop me. it just meant I wasn't trying hard enough.
 I just had to try harder.

-Eventually there came a day when the whole trip collapsed.
+Eventually, there came a day when the whole trip collapsed.
 I realized that the game was up – that despite my best efforts, I would never be perfect.

 I became a Neurotic Perfectionist.
-I was motivated for the need for approval, by my family and friends.
+I was motivated by the need for approval, by my family and friends.
 I was Told By a Psychiatrist that I was suffering from OCPD - Obsessive, Compulsive, Personality disorder.